Is it safe to travel to Mexico? Your helpful health and safety guide

 Step 5: Call your travel insurance company

-Our Travelex 24/7 travel assistance team can provide support if you’re involved in a robbery in Mexico.
+Our Travelex 24/7 travel assistance provider can offer support if you’re involved in a robbery in Mexico.

 Step 6: Inform the embassy

-U.S. citizens should inform the U.S. embassy or consulate if they are robbed or become a victim of crime while in Mexico.
+U.S. citizens should inform the U.S. embassy or consulate if they're robbed or become a victim of crime while in Mexico.

 Remember: If you’re a Travelex policyholder and want to make a claim for a robbery in Mexico, you must report the loss or theft to the police or relevant authority and obtain an incident report.